Experienced Leon County DWI & Criminal Defense Lawyer

 Leon County Jail & Prison Facilities

-If you are convicted of a crime, that crime -- or the classification of that crime -- will determine where you will be incarcerated if your sentence includes incarceration.
+If you are convicted of a crime, that crime – or the classification of that crime – will determine where you will be incarcerated if your sentence includes incarceration.
 A Class A or B misdemeanor conviction means incarceration at Leon County Jail.
-A state jail felony means incarcerations at a state jail outside of Leon County.
-A third-degree or higher felony conviction means incarceration at a state penitentiary outside of Leon County.
+A state jail felony means incarceration at a state jail outside of Leon County.
+A third-degree or higher felony conviction means incarceration at a state penitentiary outside Leon County.

 Leon County Law Enforcement Agencies

-There are a number of law enforcement agencies throughout Leon County, but three that you are most likely to encounter is Patrol, the Sheriff, or local police officers.
+There are several law enforcement agencies throughout Leon County, but you will most likely encounter three: the Patrol, Sheriffs, or local police officers.

 Leon County Sheriff's Office